RubySteps/21-day-challenge/2_adventures/001/jbrains/14/README.md

 I have no idea where I'll end up today, so rather than declare a plan, I intend simply to do things until I get tired, then stop.
 Some days simply go like that.

-In the process of running some more tests, I discovered that things started to go sour when I started trying to draw off-screen, meaning a square that isn't in the viewport.
-Perhaps GTK doesn't handle this very well on its own, and so I might need to protect against it.

 ## Reviewing The Plan

 This was the overall plan, in the middle of which we find ourselves.